PoCInnovation/Workshops/software/25.Flutter/README.md

 }
 ```

-Then your `ToDoList` component has now to display the title of all todos.
+Your `ToDoList` component has now to display the title of all todos 😉

 ## Step 4 - Card and ListTile

 In order to make the work easier, you will use a [list tile](https://api.flutter.dev/flutter/material/ListTile-class.html).
 It will help you to organized your todo.

-So you can set the title of your todo as the title of your `tile` and the `description` of the todo as the subtitle (but you are free to whatever you want).
+So you can set the title of your todo as the title of your `tile` and the `description` of the todo as the subtitle (but you are free to do whatever you want).

-That seem a little bit better but we can do more.
-Make your list more eye-catching by wrapping each element of your list with a [card](https://api.flutter.dev/flutter/material/Card-class.html).
+That seems a little bit better but we can do more 🚀<br>
+Make your list more eye-catching by wrapping each element of your list with a [card](https://api.flutter.dev/flutter/material/Card-class.html) 😄

-As now you have a `list tile` you can already make the delete [icon button](https://api.flutter.dev/flutter/material/IconButton-class.html) in the trailing of your tile.
+As now you have a list tile, you can already add the delete [icon button](https://api.flutter.dev/flutter/material/IconButton-class.html) in the trailing of your tile.

-⚠️ In flutter you have to [refresh the state of the page](https://api.flutter.dev/flutter/widgets/State/setState.html) after modifying a displayed variable to see it.
+> ⚠️ In flutter you have to [refresh the state of the page](https://api.flutter.dev/flutter/widgets/State/setState.html) after modifying a displayed variable to see it.

 ## Step 5 - Create a todo

-At this time, you might have display and deletion features of your todos, the only thing that is missing, is the todo creation page.
+At this time, you have display and deletion features of your todos, the only thing that is missing is the todo creation page 😃

 In order to make the creation page you have to create a `lib/pages/create_todo.dart` file with the following code in it:
 ```dart